RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/GeometryOptimizationRosettaQM.md

 ```

 Next we are going to set up the `MOVERS` block.
-This is where we will call the FastRelax.
-We will also call the `GamessQMGeometryOptimizationMover` and pass the MultiScoreFunction to the mover.
+This is where we will call the `FastRelax`.
+We will also call the `GamessQMGeometryOptimizationMover` and pass the `MultiScoreFunction` that we named `msfxn` to the mover.
 We do this as follows:
 For more on how to setup:
-- FastRelax: [Go here]
+- `FastRelax`: [Go here]
-- GamessQMGeometryOptimizationMover: [Go here]
+- `GamessQMGeometryOptimizationMover`: [Go here]

 ```xml
     <MOVERS>